otuozeAhmed/airg/README.rst

 Directions to setup
 ~~~~~~~~~~~~~

-Clone this project or downloadthe zip file.
+Clone this project or download the zip file.
 You may also run online with ``Gitpod`` -
 Get Gitpod here - https://chrome.google.com/webstore/detail/gitpod-always-ready-to-co/dodmmooeoklaejobgleioelladacbeki